-Bob from the Nature Travels team joined a Dog Sledding and Winter Camping on the King’s Trail tour in winter 2016.
+Bob from the Nature Travels team joins our Dog Sledding and Winter Camping on the King’s Trail tour in the far north of Sweden.

 I’ve been lucky enough to have done quite a lot of dog sledding, including on the King’s Trail before for our Husky Mountain Expedition in Lapland as well as for a number of our other dogsled tours, but this was the first time I’d travelled in the later part of the winter season, and I was really looking forward to the combination of long daylight hours and a spring feeling in the air.

 I normally sleep soundly on the night train north, but my excitement to be back dog sledding again and the anticipation of getting out into the mountains made for a restless night as the train from Arlanda airport clickety-clacked its way steadily north through the night to Kiruna and the snow-free forests of Stockholm gradually gave way to a covering of white.